armatita/armatita.github.io/README.md

 <a id="Game-Art-and-Animation"></a>
 ## Game Art and Animation

-You can see a better presentation of this project in my [Behance profile](https://www.behance.net/pedrocorre8962/).

 These screenshots are from a demo presented to a book publisher in Lisbon that specialized manuals for the Portuguese language: